-- Contact the Officers of the Council – Many matters affecting the local community can first be handled by your parish council.
+- Contact the Clerk of the Council – Many matters affecting the local community can first be handled by your parish council.
 These may be planning applications, traffic issues and parking, rights of way, signs and many more.

 - Applications for grants – Shrewton Parish Council has a limited amount of funding available for local projects.

 Once received, this will be reviewed at the next council meeting.
 Should a reply be required you will be contacted directly using the contact information entered.

 Becoming a Councillor

 Shrewton Parish Council depends on having good councillors to be effective in its work with our local community.
 You can check using this link to check whether you qualify (broadly that you live or work in the village) or indeed do not qualify.
 If you qualify and would like to apply, please email the Clerk email@example.com to find out more about becoming a councillor.